g00glen00b/dimitri.codes/content/posts/2019-09-03-writing-dynamic-queries-with-spring-data-jpa/index.md

 featuredImage: "../../images/logos/spring-data.png"
 categories: ["Java", "Tutorials"]
 tags: ["Hibernate", "JPA", "Spring", "Spring Data"]
+excerpt: "With Spring Data, we can easily write queries usinng @Query.
+For more dynamic queries, we can use the Example and Specification API, which we'll explore here."
 ---

 In one of my earlier tutorials, I've explored the [basics about Spring Data JPA](/spring-data-jpa/).
 While that tutorial shows what you have to do in most situations, in some cases you want to have more control over your queries rather than having a fairly static one.